llxxbb/Nature-Demo/doc/order-generate.md

 Who can finish business logic define need not to be a developer maybe a business designer. **That is great for collaboration: less argument strong constrain** and easy for each other.
 Traditional way is not that clear, the developer do the tow parts all.
 And the "definitions" coupled to the code very tightly that make the business system complex and difficult to maintain.

-Compare to traditional the business logic implement is easy. you need not to take care about database work, transaction, idempotent and retries etcetera.
+Compare to traditional the business logic implement is easy. you need not to take care about database work, transaction, idempotent and retries.
 Nature separate it into pieces and that make it easy too to dev and maintain.
-More easy more correctable and more stable.
+Even more Nature may automatically generate state data.
+More easy more correctable and more stable!

-There is a disadvantage in Nature that Nature do all the job in asynchronized way except the fist `instance` you inputted.
+There is also a disadvantage in Nature that is Nature do all the job in asynchronized way except the fist `instance` you inputted.